iCliniq Logo

 How Does Tongue-Tie Affect Breastfeeding and Speech?

-For breastfeeding, an adequate seal is required for which the baby has to extend their tongue over the jawline, whereas in the case of tongue-tied babies, this is not possible, and so they use their gums to keep the nipple in the mouth while breastfeeding.
+• Tongue-Tie and Breastfeeding: For breastfeeding, an adequate seal is required, for which the baby has to extend its tongue over the jawline.
+In the case of tongue-tied babies, this is not possible, and so they use their gums to keep the nipple in the mouth while breastfeeding.

 How Is Tongue-Tie Diagnosed?

-Tongue-tie is usually diagnosed during the physical examination when the symptoms are examined.
+Tongue-tie is usually diagnosed during a physical examination when the symptoms are examined.

 What Are the Available Treatment Options for Tongue-Tie?

-There are cases where the child having tongue-tie does not have any noticeable symptoms like difficulty breastfeeding, swallowing, and speech impairment.
-So in those cases, treatment is not required.
+There are cases where the child with a tongue tie does not have any noticeable symptoms, such as difficulty breastfeeding, swallowing, or speech impairment.
+In those cases, treatment is not required.

-In cases when the child is having symptoms, a surgical procedure called frenectomy is performed.
-Frenectomy is a simple surgical procedure that is carried out under local anesthesia in which the lingual frenulum is cut.
-This procedure is also known as frenulectomy, frenotomy, and tongue-tie division.
+• Frenectomy: In cases when the child is having symptoms, a surgical procedure called frenectomy is performed.
+A frenectomy is a simple surgical procedure that is carried out under local anesthesia in which the lingual frenulum is cut.
+This procedure is also known as frenectomy, frenotomy, and tongue-tie division.
 Frenectomy is a painless procedure, but like any other surgical procedure, it carries certain risks like bleeding, scarring, infection, or injury to the salivary ducts present in the mouth.

 What Are the Complications Associated With Tongue-Tie?